-- > Remove all visible fat and skin from meat, and choose leaner cuts of meat where you can. - > Measure your oil when cooking.
-A good measure is about one teaspoon per person. - > Make homemade dressings using low-fat yoghurt, lemon or lime juice and herbs. - Try to avoid processed foods and takeaways and cook from scratch when possible.
+- Remove all visible fat and skin from meat, and choose leaner cuts of meat where you can. - Measure your oil when cooking.
+A good measure is about one teaspoon per person. - Make homemade dressings using low-fat yoghurt, lemon or lime juice and herbs. - Try to avoid processed foods and takeaways and cook at home without using readymade ingredients when possible.
 This will help you control how much fat goes into your food. - Check labels for high-fat products.
 A product that is high in fat contains 17.5 grams or more of fat per 100 grams.
 Try to avoid foods with red colour coding on the label for fat.
 Look for foods that contain 3 grams of fat or less. - Try not to fry food.
-Bake, steam, boil, grill or roast on a drip tray instead.
-Or try using a nonstick pan. - Bulk out meals with vegetables, pulses or a meat substitute, for example a cottage pie amount of meat by adding meat substitute mince such as soya mince or QuornTM, lentils or mushrooms.
+Bake, steam, boil, grill or roast on a drip tray instead, or try using a nonstick pan. - Bulk out meals with vegetables, pulses (peas, beans and lentils) or a meat substitute.
+For example a cottage pie, reduce the amount of meat by adding a meat substitute mince such as soya mince or Quorn^{TM,} lentils or mushrooms.